 One barrier limiting the use of neuroendoscopy for treating larger neoplasms is the design of current standard neuroendoscopic instruments.
 These tools are straight and rigid/semi-flexible, and offer little to no control over the tool tip.
 As such, the range of motion and variety of tasks that can be performed using these instruments is restricted to simple straight-line approaches.
 To extend the reach and range-of-motions that surgeons can achieve through these “key-hole” procedures, new instruments that mimic the dexterity of the “human wrist” are needed.

+Middle ear surgery is traditionally performed through an external incision with visualization of delicate anatomical structures using a microscope.
+More recently, minimally invasive ear surgical (ontological) techniques have been developed using endoscopes to access the middle ear through the ear canal without an external incision.
+Despite the enthusiasm of some ear surgeons (otologists), transcanal endoscopic ear surgery (TEES) has not as yet been accepted by all practicing otologists.
+The principal challenge with TEES is that a one-handed surgical technique is required as the endoscope is held in the other hand.
+Otologic instruments were developed for two-handed microscope-guided surgery so they are not optimized for the TEES environment.
+As otologists have been trained and gained experience in microscope-guided ear surgery, they have developed techniques with the according instruments and have become accustomed to a two-handed surgical approach.
+By learning different surgical techniques and gaining experience with the endoscope, most surgeons find that they can complete more cases endoscopically.
+Nevertheless, the learning curve can be slow and frustrating.
+Technological advances in the design of the endoscope, camera and suction dissection instruments have lead to incremental stepwise jumps in this learning curve [9].
+There is a knowledge gap in the literature where it is not reported exactly why surgeons have not adopted the technique, and what technological and/or training advances would facilitate its use.
+It is proposed that in order to facilitate TEES, the needs of surgeons and current limitations of tools must be determined.

-Over the past three years, we have studied this problem and new technologies have been developed to augment and improve the function of standard neuroendoscopic instruments.
-In order to translate the benefits of this technology and develop it into a useful surgical tool, surgeon-user feedback on the design of this new instrument is required.
+Over the past three years, we have studied these problems and new technologies have been developed to augment and improve the function of standard neuroendoscopic and otological instruments.
+In order to translate the benefits of this technology and develop it into a useful surgical tool, surgeon-user feedback on the design of these new instruments is required.
 The purpose of this study is to rank the features of the instrument’s design and collect feed-back on the features needing improvement.

 Objectives and Goals

-The objective of this study is to collect surgeon-user feedback on the design of new neuroendoscopic instruments developed at the Hospital for Sick Children.
-The study will consider the use of the tools in basic bench-top pick-and-place maneuvers and also while using the tools along with standard instruments while performing a “mock” surgery using a validated synthetic brain training simulator.
+The objective of this study is to collect surgeon-user feedback on the design of new neuroendoscopic and otologic instruments developed at the Hospital for Sick Children.
+The study will consider the use of the tools in basic bench-top pick-and-place maneuvers and also while using the tools along with standard instruments while performing a “mock” surgery using a validated synthetic brain training simulator and 3D printed ear anatomical models.
 The ultimate goal of this research is to incorporate human factors into the continuing design of the instrument.

 methods